Golden Gate (Diocletian's Palace)

 The Golden Gate (Zlatna vrata, Porta Aurea), or "the Northern Gate", is one of the four principal Roman gates into the stari grad (old town) of Split.
-Built as part of Diocletian's Palace, it served as the main gate through which the Emperor entered the complex and was elaborately decorated to mark its status.
+Built as the main gate of Diocletian's Palace, it was elaborately decorated to mark its status.
 Over the course of the Middle Ages, the gate was sealed off and lost its columns and statuary.
 It was reopened and repaired in modern times and now serves as a tourist attraction.

 History

 The gate stood at a terminal point of the road which led north towards Salona, Diocletian's birthplace and the capital of the Roman province of Dalmatia.
 It was probably used by Diocletian to enter the palace after his abdication from the imperial throne on 1 May 305.
 The Romans of late antiquity called the structure Porta Septemtrionalis ("Northern Gate").
 In the Middle Ages, its name was changed to Porta Romae ("Roman Gate"); the name "Golden Gate" seems to date from the Renaissance, making its first appearance in the 1553 itinerary of the Venetian trade unions Died and Giustiniana.

 Amid the upheavals of the Migration Period in the 6th century, small churches were built over the Golden, Silver, Iron, and Bronze gates.
 Dedicated to St. Martin, the church of the Golden Gate occupies a narrow corridor (1.64 x 10 meters), which had been used as a guard passageway in the time of Diocletian.
 St. Martin's Church was later augmented by a pre-Romanesque bell tower.
 Demolished in the 19th century, this was similar in style to the still-surviving bell tower of the Church of Our Lady of Zvonik above the Iron Gate.

 The sieges of the early Middle Ages prompted the town's inhabitants to close off the gate, using a smaller and more defensible passageway in its place.
 In more settled times, a new gate, the Door of Picture, permanently superseded the Golden Gate as the main entrance to the city on the north side.

 In or around 1630, the Venetian governor Alvise Zorzi ordered the disassembly of eleven Roman towers on the north and east sides of the palace wall, sending the stone blocks to Venice to be used in the construction of Santa Maria della Salute.
 Among the casualties of this project were the two octagonal towers flanking the Golden Gate.
 The gate was only re-opened in 1857, in an undertaking which necessitated the demolition of houses which had been built up against the north wall of the palace.
 Much accumulated earth was cleared away, but around 2 meters of the gate and wall remain below ground level.
 The most recent reconstruction was carried out by the metropolis in the first years of the new millennium, with the gate covered in a building wrap from 2012 until 2015.
 As of 2020, the structure was open to the public.